microsoft/Dynamics365-Apps-Samples/customer-service/channel-integration-framework/TwilioSampleInteg_version2/README.md

 # Steps For deploying the Sample softphone for Channel Integration Framework 2.0

-This document assumes a valid Azure subscription is available
+This document assumes a valid Azure subscription is available and  CIF version deployed is 10.1.0.51 or higher (solution unique name is ChannelIntegrationFrameworkV2)

 ## Publishing the sample app to Azure
 -------------------------------------
-1. Unzip the folder "ChannelApiFrameworkv2_SampleApp.zip"
-2. Open the solution "TwilioSampleInteg.sln" using Visual Studio 2017
+1. Open the solution "TwilioSampleInteg.sln" using Visual Studio 2017
-3. In Solution Explorer, right-click on the solution and build the complete solution
+2. In Solution Explorer, right-click on the solution and build the complete solution
-4. In Solution Explorer, right-click on the project "TwilioSampleInteg"  and select "Publish"
+3. In Solution Explorer, right-click on the project "TwilioSampleInteg"  and select "Publish"
-5. Click on "Start" to launch the "Publish" wizard
+4. Click on "Start" to launch the "Publish" wizard
-6. Choose "App Service" as the publish target
+5. Choose "App Service" as the publish target
-7. Select "Create New" and click on "Publish"
+6. Select "Create New" and click on "Publish"
-8. Provide a suitable appname.
+7. Provide a suitable appname.
 In this document we will assume "TwilioSampleInteg"
-9. Provide valid subscription, resource group and hosting plan details
+8. Provide valid subscription, resource group and hosting plan details
-10. Click on "Create" to create the azure app service
+9. Click on "Create" to create the azure app service
-11. Note the app service URL.
+10. Note the app service URL.
 In this sample, we will use "https://twiliosampleinteg.azurewebsites.net"

 ## Creating a Twilio function for use with the app service
 -----------------------------------------------------------